peppekerstens/rccars/_articles/shops.md

-This shop has a specialization around the Yokomo R12 car (which is not that common), and other 12th scale consumables (shells, tyres, additive, etc), as well as some GT12 parts.
+This shop has a specialization around the Yokomo R12 car (which is not that common), and other 12th scale consumables (shells, tyres, additive, etc), as well as some GT12 parts (soon to carry Schumacher and Zen GT12 spares, I'm told).
 Mark Stiles (a successful Yokomo team driver) runs this shop on the side, so he usually is at the nationals, and if you're running his kit, support is top notch (I've seen him rebuild a customer's pivot at a club meeting!).
 It's not a big shop, so if you're looking for touring car parts, it's not the place to go, but he has a highly personalised service, if you need something 12th scale (especially if you have a Yokomo!), ask him about it.

 Mark Stiles' shop, so should be good for 1/12 scale.